sicehice/api-lookup/README.md

 # api-lookup
 API lookup script for sicehice.com

-You can register for an account an receive an API key for free at https://sicehice.com/register
+You can register for an account and receive an API key for free at https://sicehice.com/register

 ## Usage